 1. Make sure the necessary accesses are assigned

-While you go live with the event, make sure you have proper access given to anyone managing or speaking at the event.
-If you have moderators manning the Q&As, Live polls, or sponsors doing live sessions, make sure everyone has the necessary access.
+While you go live with the event, make sure you have proper access to anyone managing or speaking at the event.
+If you have moderators manning the Q&As, live polls, or sponsors doing live sessions, make sure everyone has the necessary access.
 The speakers should have a seamless experience while getting added as the presenter.

 2. Make sure the sponsors’ booths are set